mallardduck/bro-migration-tool/README.md

 6. Install Rancher Backup helm chart,
 7. Apply a `Restore` manifest using the file we just uploaded,
 8. Give the restore time to complete, then continue following the "Migrating Rancher to a New Cluster" directions.
+9. Observe the rancher cluster and give it plent of time to resolve things.
+(Work with your Support Engineer if concerned)

 ### RKE2 -> K3s
 1. Create a backup of your Rancher app running on k3s (ideally save on S3),